JoshMermel/JoshMermel.github.io/_posts/2015-09-16-Starting-Out-With-Tmux.md

 one pane with vim running where I'm typing and another where I'm running git commands.

-In parallel to panes, tmux has the idea of windows which are analogous to tabs in most applications.
+In parallel to panes, tmux has the idea of windows, which are analogous to tabs in most applications.
 Each window contains an arbitrary number of panes (get it).
 When you open tmux there will be one window by default.
 Its name will be the name of the program you are running in that window.
 New windows are created